 Also instead of using drive-thrus at the pharmacy, fast food restaurants, or at the bank, consider parking your car and walking inside.
 Not only are you saving gas, but you are also getting some extra exercise.

-Going fast might be exciting, and there might also be a bit of peer pressure from trying to keep up with cars around you, but driving fast is horrible on your gas mileage.
+Going fast might be exciting, and there might also be a bit of peer pressure from trying to keep up with cars around you, but driving fast is horrible for your gas mileage.
 The faster you drive, the higher the wind resistance and the more drag it creates.

 As seen from the above chart, fuel economy starts dropping fast when conventional gas and diesel cars go past 55 mph.